AndriiChipets/SchoolConsoleApp-Plain-JDBC-/README.md

 )

 1 Created SQL files with data:
-a. created a user and database.
+* created a user and database.
 Assign all privileges on the database to the user.
 (DB and the user created before application runs)
-b. created a file with tables creation
+* created a file with tables creation

 2 Created a java application
 a.
 On startup, it runs SQL script with table creation from previously created files.
 If tables already exist - they are droped.